SiyuanYan1/MAKE/README.md

 # MAKE
 Multi-Aspect Knowledge-Enhanced Vision-Language Pretraining for Zero-shot Dermatological Assessment

+Resources

-The pretraining data will be available at https://github.com/SiyuanYan1/Derm1M.
+📦 Code and pretrained model will be released in this repository 🔍 Pretraining data available at Derm1M Repository
+🧠 Vision encoder foundation model available at PanDerm Repository

 ## Citation
 ```bibtex